 - Receive text notices about items on hold, items due soon, overdue items, and fines.

-- Manage multiple library accounts/cards using the same phone
+- Manage multiple library accounts/cards using the same phone number.

 Picking up holds